Spanish league moves closer to holding regular-season game in US, between Villarreal and Barcelona

 The 17th-round match in La Liga would be played at the Hard Rock Stadium.

-The league first tried to stage a match in the U.S. in 2018, but the idea was dismissed after criticism from some players, fans and clubs.
+The league first tried to stage a match in the U.S. in 2018, with a game between Barcelona and Girona, but the idea was dismissed after criticism from some players, fans and clubs.
 Its subsequent attempts to play there also failed.

+Staging a match abroad has been part of the league’s goal of promoting soccer and its brand in other countries.

 FIFA moved last year toward ending decades of soccer tradition by ordering a review of its policy that blocks domestic league games being played in other countries.

+Some fan groups in Spain and the country's players association on Monday expressed their disapproval of the plan to move the match thousands of miles (kilometers) away.

-Fans are likely to object to their teams’ home matches potentially being moved thousands of miles (kilometers) away, though it has become routine for United States pro sports leagues to stage games in Europe, Asia and South America that help build their brands and fan bases.
+It has become routine, though, for United States pro sports leagues to stage games in Europe, Asia and South America that help build their brands and fan bases.

+The Spanish league offered compensation packages for Girona fans when it tried to take its home match against Barcelona to the U.S. in 2018.

 AP soccer: https://apnews.com/hub/soccer